Grooming and Exploitation: Opening Eyes and Minds Conference

 Professor Todd Landman is a Pro-Vice-Chancellor at the University of Nottingham and will be chairing this event.
 Alongside his role as Pro-Vice Chancellor, Todd is Executive Director of the Rights Lab, where he is involved in carrying out research on ending modern slavery.
 Todd’s current work on modern slavery includes engagement with organisations such as the Cabinet Office, the Home Office, the Foreign and Commonwealth Office.

-Daphne Franks is our keynote speaker.
+Daphne Franks is our keynote speaker and has recently appeared in The Guardian discussing her work to change marriage laws in England which would reduce the risk of predatory marriage.
 Daphne set up the campaign ‘Justice for Joan’, after her Mum became a victim of predatory marriage at the age of 91.
-Daphne is dedicated to putting protection in place for all those who lack the mental capacity to marry and to safeguard others from abuse and exploitation.
 Daphne is currently working with the Ann Craft Trust and the University of Nottingham as part of the research project ‘My Marriage My Choice’.
 The research aims to raise awareness of predatory marriage and is lobbying to change the law so that marriage no longer automatically invalidates a pre-existing will.

 Small Steps is an organisation run by former members of far-right organisations who have rejected violence and far-right narratives.
 They are now committed to exposing and eradicating far-right extremism in the UK.